 - Encourage students to create their own materials: Students can create their own study materials by summarizing key concepts, creating mind maps, or creating flashcards or other review materials.
 This can help them better understand and retain the material.

 Students may be motivated to learn more about a topic while lacking the direction and resources to do it well.
 Successful teachers allow students to reach their full learning potential by providing avenues to go beyond the basic curriculum.

 11. Be Observant

-To be successful at teaching, you need to observe all your students individually separating their strengths from their weaknesses.
-This will help you to tailor strategies aimed at helping them to harness their strengths and to overcome their weaknesses.
+To be successful at teaching, you need to observe all your students individually, separating their strengths from their weaknesses.
+This will help you to tailor strategies to help them harness their strengths and overcome their weaknesses.

 To set appropriately high expectations, you first need a realistic assessment of where the class and individual students are at.
 Early testing and questioning is a good way to establish benchmark levels of knowledge and skill development.